LAUREN BARACK

 • CONTACT

-Lauren has a Master of Science in Cognitive Neuroscience from The Graduate Center at CUNY, where she did her thesis work on virtual reality in learning, a Master's in Journalism from UC Berkeley, and a BFA in filmmaking from NYU's Tisch School of The Arts.
-A former Poynter Fellow, Lauren earned a Pace Foundation Fellowship in Robotics, won an Eddie Award for her COVID-19 coverage at School Library Journal, and received an Associated Press Television Radio Association honor while in graduate school.
+Lauren holds a Master of Science in Cognitive Neuroscience from The Graduate Center at CUNY, where her thesis focused on virtual reality in learning, a Master's in Journalism from UC Berkeley, and a BFA in Filmmaking from NYU's Tisch School of the Arts.

 Picture